 For the average secondary school, this was £25,000 per year or £75,000 in total.

-No. The news that schools would not receive the funding this September was confirmed on 6 September in a written reply by schools minister Nick Gibb MP to a question from Dame Diana Johnston MP.
+No. The news that schools would not receive the funding in September 2021 was confirmed on 6 September 2021 in a written reply by schools minister Nick Gibb MP to a question from Dame Diana Johnston MP.

 The Chief Executive of the Incorporated Society of Musicians, Deborah Annetts, said: